Postdoctoral Associate (Epigenetics of Aging and Cancer) Adams Lab

 - Knowledge of statistical methods applied to biology

-- Familiarity with public bioinformatics databases and resources
+- Familiarity with public bioinformatics databases and resources.

-- Computational expertise is an advantage
+- Computational expertise is an advantage, but not essential

 - Communicates effectively and collaborates well with Principal Investigators and their team members